andrade-stats/normalizing-flows/README.md

 # Stable Training of Normalizing Flows for High-dimensional Variational Inference

-Implementation of all normalizing flow experiments described in "Stable Training of Normalizing Flows for High-dimensional Variational Inference", 2024.
+Implementation of all normalizing flow experiments described in [Stable Training of Normalizing Flows for High-dimensional Variational Inference](https://arxiv.org/pdf/2402.16408.pdf), 2024 (under review).

 ## Requirements